influencer marketing instagram

-With a rise in things like ad blockers, and ongoing political controversy surrounding major advertising networks like Facebook, it’s no surprise that marketers are looking at an alternative route to grow their audience online.
+With a rise in things like ad blockers and ongoing political controversy surrounding major advertising networks like Facebook in recent years, it’s no surprise that marketers are looking at an alternative route to grow their audience online.
 Influencer marketing is one of the hottest methods around and is rising at a faster rate than online ads.

 One of the best platforms that companies have used for Influencer marketing is Instagram.
-So if you’re new to influencer marketing and want to know if it’s right for your business, I’ve put together this little step-by-step guide to help you get started.
+So, if you’re new to influencer marketing and want to know if it’s right for your business, I’ve put together this little step-by-step guide to help you get started with your first influencer campaign.

 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.

 First, the exciting bit.
-Get influencer marketing right, and it can grow your business fast.
+Get influencer marketing right, and it is a great way to grow your business fast.
 Consider, for example, that you’re about to launch a new eCommerce business specialising in a new brand of sunglasses.
 Getting 10-20 of the biggest fashion influencers on Instagram to model those glasses for you on their accounts, and you have the potential to launch a business which is something of an “overnight success” – perhaps even selling out in the first week and becoming a must-have item on everyone’s fashion list.

-Now the bad bit.
-It’s still relatively new, highly unstructured, has few standards and with little regulation (outside the normal advertising regulations and laws – I’ll steer clear of that in this article but check your own country’s regulations).
-And like with a lot of things on social media, there are a lot of unscrupulous people out there who will take your money and give you little in return.
-So before you get started, you need to understand how it all works.
+Now, the bad bit.
+The influencer marketing industry is still relatively new, highly unstructured, and has few standards and little regulation (outside the normal advertising regulations and laws – I’ll steer clear of that in this article, but check your own country’s regulations).
+And, like with a lot of things on social media, there are a lot of unscrupulous people out there who will take your money and give you little in return.
+So, before you get started, you need to understand how it all works.

 What is an influencer?

-Many people imagine an influencer to be someone like Kylie Jenner – a huge celebrity with millions of online followers who can get your product featured in the news with one single Instagram post.
+Many people imagine an influencer on a social network to be someone like Kylie Jenner – a huge celebrity with millions of online followers who can get your product featured in the news with one single Instagram post.
 And that’s probably true.
 But if she does promote products and businesses for a fee, it’s likely to be outside the price range of most businesses.

 In fact, even big businesses have clued themselves up to the fact that big celebrities aren’t the way to go when it comes to influencer marketing.
-Yes, they might have big audiences, but those big audiences are vast and not often aligned with your target market.
+Yes, they might have big audiences and millions of followers, but those big audiences are vast and not often aligned with your target market.

-What most smart marketers do nowadays is steer clear of the celebrity accounts and instead focus on smaller, more niche accounts – people you’ve never heard of but with a strong, loyal online following.
-So when I’m talking about influencers, that’s the type of person I’m referring to.
+What most smart marketers do nowadays is steer clear of the celebrity accounts and instead focus on smaller, more niche accounts with a much lower number of followers – people you’ve never heard of but with a strong, loyal online following.
+So, when I’m talking about social media influencers, that’s the type of person I’m referring to.
+The right influencers are the key to getting this marketing method to work for you.

 How Influencer Marketing Works

-You’ll create a promotional Instagram post and hand that post over to an influencer (sometimes influencers prefer to create the content themselves – especially if it’s product placement i.e. a picture of them wearing your sunglasses brand).
-That influencer will then post that content on their Instagram feed, often with a caption telling their audience how great you are and to check your account out and to follow you.
-Sometimes they’ll also add your link to their profile.
+You’ll create a promotional Instagram post and hand that post over to an influencer (sometimes influencers who are seasoned content creators prefer to craft the content for the post themselves – especially if it’s product placement, i.e. a picture of them wearing your sunglasses brand).
+That influencer will then post that content on their Instagram feed, often with a caption telling their audience how great you are and to check your account out and follow you.
+Sometimes, they’ll also add your link to their profile.
 And that’s it.
-Their followers see the post, see the recommendation from the influencer, and many of them will go and check you out.
-In return for the fee you pay to the influencer, you get more followers, more traffic, and providing you have a good sales funnel, more customers.
+Their followers see the post, see the recommendation from the influencer and many of them will go and check you out.
+In return for the fee you pay to the influencer, you get more followers, more traffic, and (provided you have a good sales funnel) more customers.

 Is Influencer Marketing Good For Traffic?

-In short, yes influencer marketing is a great traffic source.
+In short, yes, influencer marketing is a great traffic source.
 But it’s also about quality over quantity.
-I’d never claim it’s a method that will get you millions of clicks, but it can get you hundreds or thousands of very high quality clicks – that’s far more valuable to any business.
-These are clicks of people highly likely to buy from you.
+I’d never claim it’s a method that will get you millions of clicks, but it can get you hundreds or thousands of very high-quality clicks from Instagram users – that’s far more valuable to any business.
+These are the clicks of people highly likely to buy from you.
 After all, what better lead than one who comes to you because someone they respect has recommended you?

 What type of product can you sell using influencer marketing?